ergoplatform/ergo/metrics/README.md

 sync with the network.
 Rational miners who care about network security need to understand performance of the node before voting for MaxBlockCost increase.

-Developers may do node optimizations and introduce new features via soft-forks.
-But how they know the new node release will be healthy on the network?
-Idealy, they should understand the performance of the node before publishing a new release.
+Developers may do node optimizations and introduce new features via soft-fork release.
+But how they know the newly released node will be healthy for the network?
+Ideally, they should understand the performance of the node before publishing the new version.

 The following sections describe Metrics sub-system of Ergo node, which can be turned-on in the configuration to collect runtime performance measurements and related cost estimations of blocks,